• Access Control

 7. Prepare for Emergencies

 Access control systems should be designed to respond to emergencies, such as fires, power outages, or security breaches.
 This may involve setting up automated lockdowns, integrating with fire alarm systems to unlock exit doors automatically, or providing emergency access overrides for first responders.
-Ensuring that the access control system can adapt to emergency situations is critical for the safety of all occupants.
+Ensuring that the access control system can adapt to emergency situations is critical for the safety of all occupants, particularly when developing a business continuity plan that accounts for both fire and security risks.

 RFID card on door